andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 Channel, through the Bay of Biscay and then around Spain to the Canary Islands.
 We then sailed across the Atlantic to the Caribbean, through the Panama Canal and down the western coast of South America to Patagonia.
-From there we planned to go to French Polynesia, but (one of the parts of the sail, let's just call it the mizzen-jib) broke during a storm and we were unable to sail into the Pacific.
+From there we planned to go to French Polynesia, but (one of the parts of the sailboat, let's just call it the mizzen-jib) broke during a storm and we were unable to sail into the Pacific.

-We sailed back up the coast, got the (mizzen-jib) fixed in Panama, went back through the Panama Canal, through the Caribbean, and up the Intercoastal Waterway through the US.
+So we sailed back up the coast, got the (mizzen-jib) fixed in Panama, went back through the Panama Canal, through the Caribbean, and up the Intercoastal Waterway through the US.